omkarkonda/chitjar/tasks/chitfund-tracker.prd.md

 - SM4: At least 70% of users engage with the FD comparison on first fund setup session (proxy for understanding returns).

 ## 9. Open Questions
-- Should “Current Profit” include unrealized estimates for remaining months or only realized cash flows to date?
+- Should "Net Amount" include unrealized estimates for remaining months or only realized cash flows to date?
 - For ROI calculation, confirm exact formula: simple (profit/total paid to date) vs annualized vs per-term?
 - Define a default assumption for projected payouts (e.g., use average historical discount vs user-entered scenarios).
 - Early exit handling: what is the data flow when a fund is closed prematurely?
 Any settlement entries?
-- Minimum validation thresholds: acceptable ranges for installments vs chit value; realistic member counts.
-- Do we need a sample dataset or demo mode for first-time users?
-- Any export limits for large histories (e.g., >300 rows)?

 ## 10. Acceptance Criteria (derived from selections and goals)
 - AC1: User can create a fund with required fields; invalid inputs show clear messages.
 - AC2: Adding a monthly entry marks the month as paid and updates analytics immediately.
 - AC3: Dashboard shows Total Profit and a Fund vs. Profit chart on mobile and desktop.
-- AC4: Individual Fund View shows Current Profit, ROI, Avg Monthly Dividend, Months to Completion, XIRR, future value projection, cash flow chart, and FD comparison with user-entered rate.
+- AC4: Individual Fund View shows Net Amount, ROI, Avg Monthly Dividend, Months to Completion, XIRR, future value projection, cash flow chart, and FD comparison with user-entered rate.
 - AC5: Strategic Insights page allows manual and CSV import of historical winning bids; displays trends and simple goal-based guidance with assumptions explained.
 - AC6: CSV and JSON import/export work with previews and validation.
 - AC7: XIRR results match Excel within ±0.1% on test cases.